ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the three, and news was sent along
-the llne to the scattered mob to board
-a Blg Four traln at Belknap.
-Thls
-order was obeyed, and a numerous
-crowd was on the traln when lt reach?
-ed here about 8 o&#x27;clock.
 The negro was marched rlght
 through the prlncipal streets to the
 . most publlc placo under the clty arch